Borneo elephant

-The Borneo elephant, also called the Bornean elephant or the Borneo pygmy elephant, is a subspecies of Asian elephant (Elephas maximus) that inhabits northeastern Borneo, in Indonesia and Malaysia.
+The Borneo elephant, also called the Bornean elephant or the Borneo pygmy elephant, is a subspecies of Asian elephant (Elephas maximus) that inhabits northeastern Borneo.
 Its origin remains the subject of debate.
 A definitive subspecific classification as Elephas maximus borneensis awaits a detailed range-wide morphometric and genetic study.
-In 2024, the Borneo elephant has been listed as Endangered on the IUCN Red List as the population has declined by at least 50% over the last three generations, estimated to be 60–75 years.
-It is pre-eminently threatened by loss, degradation and fragmentation of habitat.
+In 2024, the Borneo elephant was listed as Endangered on the IUCN Red List as the population has declined by at least 50% over the last three generations, estimated to be 60–75 years.
+It is preeminently threatened by loss, degradation and fragmentation of habitat.

 The Sultan of Sulu was thought to have introduced captive elephants to Borneo in the 18th century, which were released into the jungle.
-Comparison of the Borneo elephant population to putative source populations in DNA analysis indicates that the Borneo elephants more likely derived from Sundaic stock and are indigenous to Borneo, rather than having been introduced by humans.
+Comparison of the Borneo elephant population to putative source populations in DNA analysis indicates that the Borneo elephants are more likely to have derived from Sundaic stock and are indigenous to Borneo, rather than having been introduced by humans.
 The genetic divergence of Borneo elephants warrants their recognition as a separate evolutionarily significant unit.